A Birth Mother’s Hospital Plan

 As a birth mother, you retain parental rights for a time after your child is born.
 But these rights soon legally transfer to the adoptive parents shortly after the finalization of placement.
 In the state of Colorado, there are two options for completing your consent for adoption:

-1) You can expedite the adoption by filing with court on the beginning of the fifth business day after the birth of your child.
+This is in the beginning of the fifth business day after the birth of your child.
 This does not include the day of birth, weekends, or holidays.
 Once your agency files paperwork with the court, a judge has up to seven days to sign the final order.
 When the final order is signed, you cannot change your mind.
 This consent for adoption is only offered to birth parents that the birth father is known, the child is under the age of one, and is not registered Native American.
 In this case the birth parents do not have to personally appear in court.

-2) The other option is called “traditional relinquishment.”
 This is done when any of the following are true: there is an unknown birth father, the child is over the age of one, or the child is registered Native American.
 In this case, your agency still files paperwork on the beginning of the fifth business day after your child’s birth.
 But you have to appear in court under oath and testify to a judge.
 Often times, it takes two to three weeks to get on the court schedule.
 Upon this completion, your rights as a birth mother are terminated.
 Your agency then has temporary legal custody, and the adoptive parents have temporary physical custody.
 In Colorado, your adoption agency keeps legal custody for at least six months.
 During this time, an agency representative performs several post-placement visits.
 After your child has lived with the adoptive parents for six months, the adoption finalization is contingent upon your agency’s consent.

 During your hospital stay, you decide how much time you spend with your child.
 Many birth mothers decide not to see their baby after delivery because they are trying to protect their hearts.
 They know themselves and feel certain that if they do see their child, it will be much more difficult to place him or her for adoption.
 While the decision is up to you, statistics indicate that spending more time with your child, however difficult, can help you grieve and give you the closure you need.
 That said, think carefully about spending time with your baby.
 Even having him or her in the room with you.
 Many times, birth mothers who change their minds about adoption are the same ones who make the decision not to spend much or any time with their baby while in the hospital.
 Because these birth moms did not have the bittersweet experience of seeing, holding, feeding, and taking photos of their baby, they never had the opportunity to process and grieve healthfully.
 In these cases, a birth mother’s unanswered questions and feelings can then become so overwhelming that she ends up changing her mind about the entire plan.